Printed on January 17, 2019, 9:11 pm

 - Efforts required of the employer to help the employee become qualified for the reemployment position(s) must be reasonable.

-- TBR is not required to reemploy an employee upon his or her return from service if he or she cannot qualify for the appropriate reemployment position.
+- TBR is not required to reemploy an employee upon return from service if they cannot qualify for the appropriate reemployment position.

 - If the employee cannot become qualified for the escalator position, the employee must be re-employed in a position of equivalent seniority, status and pay that the employee is qualified to perform or could reasonably become qualified to perform.